 >> Baptism is a sign of obedience –

-Some say we must baptize people in the Father, Son and Holy Spirit, others say
+Some say we must baptize people in the name of the Father, Son and Holy Spirit, others say

-somebody in the name of Jesus Christ or in the name of Father, Son and Holy
+the name of the Father, Son and Holy

-for the sake of faith in Jesus, and if we also want to name the Father and the
+for the sake of faith in Jesus Christ, and if we also want to name the Father and the

 Baptism is a public display of our